Economic Calendar > Calendar Details

 Definition

-The weekly crude oil inventory change data released by the U.S. Energy Information Administration (EIA) reflects the change in commercial crude oil inventory of U.S. companies.
-It is usually released at 10:30 a.m.
-Eastern Time on Wednesdays for the previous week (ending on the previous Friday), but this may change due to U.S. holidays.
-When the release is postponed due to a holiday, it will be half an hour later than the original scheduled time.
-For example, during daylight saving time in the Un
+The weekly crude oil inventory change data released by the U.S. Energy Information Administration (EIA) reflects changes in commercial crude oil inventories held by U.S. companies.
+It is typically released every Wednesday at 10:30 AM Eastern Time for the previous week (ending Friday), but this can change due to U.S. holidays.
+On holidays, the release time may be delayed by half an hour.
+For example, during U.S. Daylight Saving Time, the data is normally released at 10:30 PM Beijing Time on Wednesday; if it is delayed until Thursday due to a holiday, it will be released at 11:00 PM on Thursday.

 Impact on Market

-Data < Forecast = Bullish for crude oil prices, usually also bullish for the Canadian dollar
+Data below expectations is generally positive for crude oil prices and usually also for the Canadian dollar.

 Why It Matters

 This indicator is the most closely watched economic data in the crude oil market.
-Changes in inventory can affect crude oil prices, which in turn have an impact on the Canadian dollar, as Canada's crude oil exports account for a large proportion of its economy.
-Its influence is greater than the weekly change in crude oil inventory reported by the American Petroleum Institute (API).
-An increase in crude oil inventory usually indicates an adequate supply, which theoretically has a negative impact
+Changes in inventory levels affect crude oil prices, which in turn impact the Canadian dollar, as crude oil exports account for a significant portion of Canada's economy.
+Its impact is greater than the weekly crude oil inventory change reported by the American Petroleum Institute (API).
+An increase in crude oil inventories typically suggests ample supply, theoretically bearish for both crude oil prices and the Canadian dollar.
+FX678 and 1QH remind you: According to parameters from authoritative international media, the correlation between this indicator and crude oil prices is 94%.

 Released By